-Basically, it's Blown Across the Room meets Reality Ensues.
+Basically, it's Blown Across the Room meets Surprisingly Realistic Outcome.
 Subtrope of Law of Inverse Recoil.
 Related to BFG through Rule of Cool, and Toon Physics through Rule of Funny.
 The Invoked version is Recoil Boost, defied by Anchored Attack Stance.
 Contrast Weaponized Exhaust.

 - In Captain Marvel (2019), Carol discovers after unlocking her binary state that her blasts are strong enough to blow enemies across the room and herself in the other direction.
 The first time she blasts someone, she's hurled back several feet into some furniture behind her.

 - In Destination Moon, in order to illustrate to Woody Woodpecker (who stars in an animated film to help convince various men of industry to help finance and build the first rocket to the Moon) how rocket propulsion works, he's asked to shoot a shotgun.
 The recoil sends him flying several feet backwards.
 This is followed by asking him to blast several times towards the ground (which sends him aloft).

 - Ghostbusters (2016): The recoil of the first prototype proton pack sends Abby flying around in an Overly Long Gag.

 - Men in Black: Agent K gives Agent J a small, very powerful handgun called a Noisy Cricket.
 Every time J fires it, he gets violently thrown backwards.

 - The Mummy (1999): When Evy fires a shotgun at a Medjai warrior, she gets knocked down and stays down until the end of the battle.

 - In Pirates of the Caribbean: At World's End, this trope is Played for Laughs when the midget crewmember charges up a ramp, fires a gigantic blunderbuss, and is thrown back down the ramp.